aiven/devportal/docs/products/clickhouse/howto/enable-tiered-storage.rst

    Aiven for ClickHouse® tiered storage is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying out this feature, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

-Learn how to enable the tiered storage feature on your project and activate it for specific tables.
+Find out how to enable the tiered storage feature on your project and activate it for specific tables.
-To check what the tiered storage is, how it works, and why use it, see :doc:`Tiered storage in Aiven for ClickHouse® </docs/products/clickhouse/concepts/clickhouse-tiered-storage>`.
+To learn what tiered storage is, how it works, and why use it, see :doc:`Tiered storage in Aiven for ClickHouse® </docs/products/clickhouse/concepts/clickhouse-tiered-storage>`.

 About enabling tiered storage
 -----------------------------

-To use the tiered storage feature, you need to enable it on the project level by contacting the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_ and set it up on the table level using SQL (via CLI, for example).
+To use the tiered storage feature, you need to enable it at project level by contacting the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_ and set it up at table level using SQL (via CLI, for example).

 Limitations
 '''''''''''